maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 This builds confidence in the resilience of the system as it allows you to monitor system failure in a controlled setting.

 1. Define steady state of the system
-2. Build hypothesis around steady-state behaviour under failure conditions, for example "We expect the system to maintain 99.9% availability while handling 200 requests per second while 20% of nodes are failing"
+2. Build hypothesis around steady-state behaviour under failure conditions, for example, "We expect the system to maintain 99.9% availability while handling 200 requests per second while 20% of nodes are failing"
 3. Run an experiment to test the theory
 4. Verify - did something unexpected happen?
-5. Improve system using learnings from experiment, redefine steady state and go again!
+5. Improve system using learnings from experiment, redefine steady-state and go again!

 Start with one-off experiments or game days.
 When the experiment is well defined it can be automated and run continuously.

-- Choose experiments based on real world events and incidents
+- Choose experiments based on real-world events and incidents
 - Once confident, run the experiment in production
 - Have a rollback plan in place and revert once you have learned something